 All of the above are felony changes.
 As experienced Columbia robbery and burglary lawyers, we known that in addition to jeopardizing your immediate freedom, these charges could prevent you from obtaining a job, a home, student loans and other types of aid.
 At the Law Offices of Todd K. Mohink, P.A, we take all burglary charges seriously.
 Even fourth degree burglary, which is simple breaking and entering resulting in misdemeanor charges, could result in a three year jail sentence.

-Are You Facing Robbery and Burglary Crime Charges In Maryland?
+Are You Facing Robbery and Burglary Crime Charges In Howard County?

 Robbery is a theft crime that involves using force, intimidation, or the threat of force.
 As a felony, it carries a penalty of up to 15 years imprisonment under Maryland Sentencing Guidelines.
 If you are accused of using a weapon or you merely claim to have one in your possession, it is considered an armed robbery and is punishable by up to 20 years in jail.